Jul977/Ansible-project/README.md

 ![Alt text](picture/2.JPG)

 ### Configure Passwordless authentication on our target server
-- Ansible needs passwordless authentication to be able to seamlessly run our planybooks on the target server
+- Ansible needs passwordless authentication to be able to seamlessly run our playbooks on the target server
 - To configure passwordless authentication, we are going to be making use of ssh-keygen

 Follow below steps to configure passwordless authentication;
-- Connect to our ansible server on the AWS console using EC2 instance connect; Our ansible server is running an ubuntu distribution
+- Connect to our ansible server on the AWS console using EC2 instance connect
 - Then run below comamnds
   - ssh-keygen; used to generate our key pair
   - cat /home/ubuntu/.ssh/id_rsa.pub; used to display the content of our public key.
 Copy the public key

-Connect to our target servers on the AWS console using EC2 instance connect; Our target servers is running an ubuntu distribution
+Connect to our target servers on the AWS console using EC2 instance connect

 We are going to be configuring 3 target servers.